crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

 In Drupal, shipping a distribution mostly involves doing work to make sure that a site has everything it need in code and exported configuration, and installs correctly using the installer.
 This is a result of Drupal relying on a database, but not wanting to ship an exported copy of that database with the distribution.

-In Grav, since there’s no database, a “distribution” (or a ""Skeleton"" in Grav-speak) is basically just a copy of the codebase.
-Grav has no notion of ""installation"" like Drupal's installer.
+In Grav, since there’s no database, a “distribution” (or a "Skeleton" in Grav-speak) is basically just a copy of the codebase.
+Grav has no notion of "installation" like Drupal's installer.
 Just copy the codebase to another web root somewhere and it’s ready to run.
 This means that it’s really easy to ship open source Skeletons, many of which are [available here](https://getgrav.org/downloads/skeletons).

 (It’s a tiny bit more nuanced than that since all you really need is the /user directory of the codebase which is where all the custom code is stored, but you get the idea).